 Tips on defining your goal

 - Listen to God — Sounds simple.
 But I’m not talking about a momentary pause.
 Collectively, as a staff or as a church, take a season to listen.
 Ask God to lead you to define what a disciple knows, what he does, and how he lives.
 Your season might be a week, a month, or a year.
 Do not skip this step.
 One vital distinctive of Jesus followers is that we obey our leader.
-What is Jesus saying to you and your church?
+What is our leader Jesus saying to you and your church?

 - Read your Bible — Another expected item, but also another we are quick to ignore.
 It’s easy to read books and blogs and listen to podcasts and prognosticators, but what does God’s word say about being a disciple and making them?